 Common FAQs

-Can an elder law attorney help with government benefits?
-They assist with Medicaid, Medicare, and veterans benefits.
-They handle applications, eligibility checks, and appeals if needed.
+Q. Can an elder law attorney help with government benefits?

 Learn more in our guide: California Lemon Law Time Limit: What You Need to Know